DracoBlue/docsforit/etc/sections/editing-the-sections.md

 ### The JsBehaviour Plugin

-The js-behaviour plugin is intended to inject (with progressive enhancement) javascript functionality into a html website.
+The js-behaviour plugin is intended to inject (with progressive enrichment) javascript functionality into a html website.

-The basic idea is to use a special html class for dom objects to identify those elements, which should be enhanced by javascript.
+The basic idea is to use a special html class for dom objects to identify those elements, which should be enriched by javascript.
 As soon as the html is loaded, the javascript collects those elements and applys the javascript behaviour to the plain html objects.